argyle77/tensorPattern/README.txt

   cmake ..
   make

-The binary must be run from the build directory, or the font won't be found.
+The binary must be run from the build directory, or the fonts, images, and save files won't be found.
   ./tensorSDL